aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/task-properties/task-duration-different-units/_index.md

 Before we dive into the code, make sure you have:

 - Java Development Kit (JDK) installed
 - Aspose.Tasks for Java library.
-You can download it [here](https://releases.aspose.com/tasks/java/)
+You can download it from the [Aspose.Tasks for Java download page](https://releases.aspose.com/tasks/java/)
 - A basic understanding of Java programming

 ## Import Packages